About Heat Map Questions

 - Repeat steps 3–5 to add all desired regions.

 Custom Region Shapes

 By default, all regions are rectangles.
 In certain scenarios, however, you may need different region shapes.
 For example, on a map, you may need a freeform region shape to cover a specific city or county.

-Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
-From the Reports module, you can view aggregate data with pre-made reports as well as create your own.
-From the Data & Analysis module, you can view and manipulate your survey responses on an individual basis.
+Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
+From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
+From the Data & Analysis tab, you can view and manage individual respondents’ data.

-There is one visualization type available for Heat Map questions: the Heat Map visualization.
+In the Results section of the Reports tab, there is one visualization type available for Heat Map questions: the Heat Map plot.
 For more information on this visualization please visit the linked visualization support page.

 Downloaded Data Format

-If regions were added on the Heat Map question, an additional column will be included for each region with a “1” if the participant clicked within that region, and a “0” if they didn’t.
+If regions were added on the Heat Map question, an additional column will be included to indicate the chosen region.